The Black Rose Garden

 She disapproved of the bubbly personality that I brought to my speaking style.
 She deemed it ‘inappropriate‘.
-Well, that’s just what I needed to hear after my first performance!
+That’s just what I needed to hear after my first performance!
 I stood there stunned as she walked away.
 “I can’t believe that just happened?”
 Well, it did, and I learnt an empowering lesson from that experience.
 I was open to receiving constructive criticism from my course teachers about my speaking technique, but not against my personality, the core of who I was as a human being.
 Beverley Joy

-PODCAST – The Black Rose Garden
+Listen HERE – Poem – The Black Rose Garden

 I lifted my head high